 Studying online gives you the freedom to study when and where it suits you – at home, during your lunch hour or anywhere else you have internet access.

-All of our online courses have an indicative study duration which is a guide to how long your course will take to complete.
+Our PG Cert Criminology and Criminal Psychology course has an indicative study duration of 8 months, which is a guide to how long your course will take to complete.
 The actual duration may be longer or shorter depending on your speed of study, study options chosen and module availability.
-It’s possible to complete your studies faster than the indicative course duration by doubling up on modules at certain times; however, minimum study durations do apply.

-All of our courses have regular start dates throughout the year.
 Our academic year is organised into modules, typically with a one- or two-week break between modules and a structured three-week break for the Christmas period.
 Students will receive a course timetable during the application process.